Updated April 202618 min read

 Texas Licensing Overview

 The Texas Health and Human Services Commission (HHSC) oversees all non-medical agencies.Texas manages all home-based care under the HCSSA umbrella.
 For non-medical agencies, you will apply for the Personal Assistance Services (PAS) category.
+All applications are submitted exclusively through the TULIP online portal.
 Texas sets a high bar for initial education with mandatory computer-based training (CBT) and requires a physical, commercial office that meets specific sanitary and security standards before a license is granted.

 Mandatory Presurvey CBT

-Administrators must complete 3 modules (47+ lessons) and pass quizzes on state regulations before the application is deemed complete.
+Administrators must complete 3 modules (Module 1: Introduction, Module 2: General HCSSA Requirements, Module 3: PAS-specific) and pass quizzes on state regulations before the application is deemed complete.

 Commercial Office Mandate

-Must be a physical commercial address (Regus/Executive suites allowed) with a locked door and locked file cabinets for HIPAA-compliant record storage.
+Must be a physical commercial address with a locked door and locked file cabinets for HIPAA-compliant record storage.
+Shared office facilities (e.g., Regus) are permitted only if you have a dedicated, private, lockable office — open coworking desks or virtual mailbox memberships will not pass survey.

 The 180-Day Rule